JasnRathore/BUISQL/README.md

 "# BUISQL"

-A simple MYSql data viewer made in PyQt5
+A simple MYSql data viewer made using eel

 The config file has default credentials
 Change it to your personal credentials